-OCRF and L’Oréal Paris have worked together for 12 years.
-Since 1997, L’Oréal Paris has offered hope to thousands of women battling with ovarian cancer by helping to raise $18 million dollars to further research and raise public awareness on a national level for OCRF.
-Currently, L’Oréal’s generous support is funding three ovarian cancer researchers: Dr. Jonathan Berek, Dr. Anil Sood, and Dr. Heidi Gray.
+OCRF and L’Oréal Paris worked together for 16 years.
+From 1997, L’Oréal Paris offered hope to thousands of women battling with ovarian cancer by helping to raise $18 million dollars to further research and raise public awareness on a national level for OCRF.

-Fully committed to the fight against ovarian cancer, L’Oréal Paris has created far-reaching programs and fundraising initiatives to further the cause of ovarian cancer research and to help as many women as possible learn about the disease and its symptoms so they are aware of the signs.
-Over the past 12 years, L’Oréal has created Public Service Announcement campaigns featuring L’Oréal Paris spokespersons Andie MacDowell, Milla Jovovich, Eva Longoria Parker, and Kerry Washington to empower women to make educated choices regarding their well-being.
+Fully committed to the fight against ovarian cancer, L’Oréal Paris created far-reaching programs and fundraising initiatives to further the cause of ovarian cancer research and to help as many women as possible learn about the disease and its symptoms so they would become aware of the signs.
+The first OCRF ovarian cancer awareness broadcast and print public service announcements were created in partnership with L’Oréal Paris and featured Andie MacDowell.
+L’Oréal also created PSA campaigns featuring L’Oréal Paris spokespersons Milla Jovovich, Eva Longoria Parker, and Kerry Washington to empower women to make educated choices regarding their well-being.

 L’Oréal’s Color of Hope makeup collection was designed to raise funds for life-saving research.
-Color of Hope makeup is available in retailers such as Wal-Mart, CVS, Rite Aid, and Walgreens from coast to coast beginning in the month of September.
+Throughout the course of the campaign, Color of Hope makeup was available at retailers such as Wal-Mart, CVS, Rite Aid, and Walgreens from coast to coast.

 OCRF is grateful to L’Oréal Paris for their support and commitment to this cause for so many years.